bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The zoom-in tool increases the zoom of the plot.
 It will respect any min and max values and ranges, preventing zooming in and out beyond these.

-It is also possible to constrain the wheel zoom tool to act only on either the x-axis or the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
-Additionally, there are tool aliases ``'xzoom_in'`` and ``'yzoom_in'``, respectively.
+You can configure the wheel zoom tool to act only on either the x-axis or the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
+Additionally, there are tool names ``'xzoom_in'`` and ``'yzoom_in'``, respectively.

 ZoomOutTool